 Perhaps I’ll never be able to define what I’m “about.”
 I not worried though.
 I have a lot to say and a lot to offer, and this is the place to do it.

 Did you know that each and every human on this planet has not one, but two super powers?
 Did you know it’s cooler than flying?
 Well, maybe not cooler tan flying, but amuse me for a moment.
 What to know what the first one is? adaptability.
 Not the super power you were hoping for?
 While … Continue reading I Know Your Super Power

 Since “coming out” of the vulvodynia closet a few years ago, I have connected with hundreds of women with the same condition through social media.
 When my pain was at its worst I desperately wanted to speak to someone like me.
 To now bthee that person for other women by sharing my story and knowledge … Continue reading So, You Have Vulvodynia.
 Now What?

 I was diagnosed with vulvodynia and vestibulitis in 2010, after suffering with excruciating vaginal pain for three years.
 It has been one hell of a journey.
-With the help of my doctor, physical therapist, behavioral therapist, and yoga, I am now pain free.
+Thankfully, through an interdisciplinary approach, I am now pain free.
 I vowed to learn as much as I possibly could about my body and how the pain affected all aspects of my life.
 I knew that one day I would find the courage to advocate for others experiencing this isolating condition.
 That day has finally come.

 Experience a multi-disciplinary approach to yoga.
 One that is kind to your body but challenging enough to keep you doing the things you love.
 Learn how progressive sequences, mobility, strength and stability can create healthy movement patterns in your body for years to come.